davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Test_Cases.md

 ### TC3.3: KYC Verified Email - Registration Link

 **Objective:** Verify registration link is correctly generated

+**Note:** This test should be completed when the admin UI has functionality to approve customer KYC and trigger the email automatically.

 **Preconditions:**
 - Customer ID: 999